Chicken Wonton Soup

 Wontons: Place chicken mince, ginger, garlic, spring onion, water chestnuts, sherry and soy sauce in a bowl.
 Mix well to combine.

 Lay a wonton out on a clean surface.
-Spoon about 1 teaspoon of the mince mixture on one half of the wrapper, leaving a 1cm border.
+Spoon about 1 teaspoon of the mince mixture in the centre of the wrapper.
 Using your finger, spread a little cold water around the edge of the wonton.
 Fold wrapper over diagonally to enclose filling and form a triangle.
 Now from the mince mixture press the wonton toward the edges, making sure there is no air pockets around the mince mixture.
 If you leave air pockets, the wontons can open during the cooking process.
 So gently seal the edges from the mince mixture out.
 Make sure the edges are pressed together to seal.

 Lay a wonton out on a clean surface.
-Spoon about 1 teaspoon of the mince mixture on one half of the wrapper, leaving a 1cm border.
+Spoon about 1 teaspoon of the mince mixture in the centre of the wrapper.
 Using your finger, spread a little cold water around the edge of the wonton.
-Fold wrapper over diagonally to enclose filling and form a triangle.
+Fold wrapper over horizontally to enclose filling and form a rectangle.
 Now from the mince mixture press the wonton toward the edges, making sure there is no air pockets around the mince mixture.
 If you leave air pockets, the wontons can open during the cooking process.
 So gently seal the edges from the mince mixture out.
 Make sure the edges are pressed together to seal.

 Place stock, soy sauce, ginger, garlic, cinnamon, star anise and chilli, if using, in a large saucepan over medium-high heat.
 Cover.
 Bring to the boil.
 Reduce the heat to low.
 Simmer for 10 minutes for flavours to develop.
 Remove from heat.
 Strain.
 Discard ginger, garlic, cinnamon and star anise.
 Return stock to pan, bring back to a simmer.